 British Cast and Crew

-Since British Cinema strives for authenticity, one can come to expect that an authentic British film will feature a large number of British media professionals, both in front of and behind the camera.
+Since this cinema strives for authenticity, one can come to expect that an authentic British film will feature a large number of British media professionals, both in front of and behind the camera.
 It will feature writers, directors and producers who know what life is actually like in the UK and who are able to translate that realism on screen.
 The majority of the actors will have originated in the UK, making their performance more genuine and allowing them to relate to what the film is about.

 As we move towards the more commercial and gimmicky, we move further away from the core of British Cinema